 Private facilities offer excellent diagnostic capabilities and provide patients with perhaps more comfortable facilities as they are not as crowded as their government counterparts.

-In a way, the healthcare is ‘better’ in terms of the variety and number of specialists in the private sector who are able to provide more accurate and in-depth diagnostics for those who are suffering from rarer illnesses.
+In a way, healthcare is ‘better’ in terms of the variety and number of specialists in the private sector, which is generally able to provide more accurate and in-depth diagnostics for those who are suffering from rare illnesses.

-Private healthcare costs could be significantly higher than public healthcare costs, but still affordable if you want to compare them to the costs in the USA.
-Here is a comparison of some of the most sought after treatments in Malaysia in both government and private facilities.
+Private healthcare costs could be significantly higher than public healthcare costs but are still affordable if compared to the costs in the USA.
+Here is a comparison of some of the most sought-after treatments in Malaysia in both government and private facilities.
+(Rates as of 2024)

 Have a look at the break down below: